fieldtrip/website/tutorial/fourier.md

 tags: [example, freq, coherence, eeg, meg, fixme]
 ---

-{% include markup/danger %} This tutorial is not part of the "main" FieldTrip tutorials and is potentially outdated.
-Perhaps you're looking for [the primary tutorial on time-frequency analysis?](/tutorial/timefrequencyanalysis) {% include markup/end %}
+{% include markup/danger %}
+This tutorial is not part of the "main" FieldTrip tutorials and is potentially outdated.
+Perhaps you are looking for the tutorial on [time-frequency analysis](/tutorial/timefrequencyanalysis)?
+{% include markup/end %}

 # Fourier analysis of neuronal oscillations and synchronization

 ## Background

-EEG and MEG measure brain activity as a so called time series, i.e. they measure voltage of field strength as a function of time.
+EEG and MEG measure brain activity as a so called time series, i.e. they measure electric voltage or magnetic field strength as a function of time.
 In those time series, there are often clearly visible oscillations like the alpha oscillations over occipital cortex or the beta oscillations over sensorimotor cortex during rest.
 However, in the time series, the information about those oscillations is distributed over many samples: We observe an oscillation through the fact that there are peaks in the time series that recur at regular intervals.
 Since the information about the oscillations is distributed over many samples, it cannot be used immediately.
 We can e.g. not tell directly the main frequency of such an oscillation.
 In order to concentrate all information about an oscillation, we use spectral analysis.
 Any signal that is measured as a function of time can also be expressed as a function of frequency.
 The transformation from the so-called time-domain into the frequency-domain is the Fourier transform.
 This part of the course tries to give an easy-to-understand, but nevertheless correct, explanation of what the Fourier transform does and how we can use its outputs to compute power-spectra and cross-spectral densities.

 ## Procedure